micmejia/bible-dump/AMPC/Luke/Luke 3.md

-And the Holy Spirit descended upon Him in bodily form like a dove, and a voice came from heaven, _saying_, You are My Son, My Beloved!
-In You I am well pleased _and_ find delight!
+And the Holy Spirit descended upon Him in bodily form like a dove, and a voice came from heaven, saying, You are My Son, My Beloved!
+In You I am well pleased and find delight!